Hon. Beverly Martin, Director

 In Memoriam: Peter Zimroth, Founding Director

-Peter Zimroth, founding director of NYU Law School’s Center on Civil Justice, was an adjunct professor at the Law School.
-He served as the independent monitor appointed by the United States District Court to oversee the New York City Police Department's compliance with the court’s orders regarding the NYPD’s practices and policies regarding “stop, question and frisk” and enforcement of trespass laws.
+Peter Zimroth was the founding director of NYU Law School’s Center on Civil Justice.
+While serving as an adjunct professor at the Law School, he also served as the independent monitor appointed by the United States District Court to oversee the New York City Police Department's compliance with the court’s orders regarding the NYPD’s practices and policies regarding “stop, question and frisk” and enforcement of trespass laws.